All of us have experienced a lull after starting a new fitness or nutrition program.

 As you progress toward your weight loss goals, your doctor will likely run the same battery of tests to track the improvements in your health.

 You can use the results of these tests to monitor your progress and as an inspiration to keep moving toward your goals.

 You can store your records in an app such as My Medical and access them from any of your devices.

-If you’re concerned about the security of your medical records, consider using virtual private network to ensure the privacy of the medical information you access online.
+If you’re concerned about the security of your medical records, consider using a virtual private network to ensure the privacy of the medical information you access online.

 Excuse #3: Laziness Takes Over